wario-land/HackVault/tutorials/1_LayerEditing/1_1_Overview/1_1_Overview.md

 y for y flip, one bit flag to flip the Tile8x8 vertically;
 t for tile id, 10 bits can represent value in range [0, 0x3FF];
 ```
-in the VRAM, for every `BG`, the `Tile8x8` data and mapping data saved in different places, usually, when loading graphics into VRAM, most of the `Tile8x8` data be loaded one time, while the mapping data will update runtime if the image on the `BG` cannot be shown in one screen, especially when you want to scroll a WL4 ingame Room around, the mapping data on the edge of the camera box will keep changing. you can use the NO\$GBA debugger to see how the runtime loading feels like in the `VRAM viewer`.
+in the VRAM, for every `BG`, the `Tile8x8` data and mapping data saved in different places, usually, when loading graphics into VRAM, most of the `Tile8x8` data be loaded one time, while the mapping data will update runtime if the image on the `BG` cannot be shown in one screen, especially when you want to scroll a WL4 ingame Room around, the mapping data on the edge of the camera box will keep changing. you can use the NO$GBA debugger to see how the runtime loading feels like in the `VRAM viewer`.

 ## Part 2: Layer mechanism in WL4 and WL4Editor
 #### TODOs